shivampednekar/AdvancedReactHooks/README.md

 - ### Grid Layout <br>

   In this section, we will design rows and add them to a grid layout.
 It is possible to use grids to provide structure to different types of websites, including blogs, portfolio websites, news websites, and social networking sites.
 The grid layout is a set of rows and columns that helps web page designers design without having to use positioning and floats.

+- ### Static Data <br>

+  The purpose of this section is to discuss static data.
+We created a section row in the previous section, and we clearly have a problem since they all have the same title, description, and timestamp.
+Since it is hardcoded, it is normal.
+We will use props, statically loaded data, and map method.